Connections-Business-Directory/Connections/readme.txt

 = 0.7.4.1 =
 A permissions bug has been fixed.
 NOTICE: Your roles settings for Connections are reset upon upgrade.
 After upgrading, please check the role settings.

+= 0.7.5 =
+NOTICE: Your roles settings for Connections are reset upon upgrade.
+After upgrading, please check the role settings.